h3ll0clar1c3/h3ll0clar1c3.github.io/_posts/2020-06-25-SLAE_Assignment_2.md

            int main(int argc, char *argv[], char *envp[])
 ```

-This objective is achieved when a connection is made to the newly created socket port, in turn excuting an interactive shell for an attacker on the target machine.
+This objective is achieved when a reverse connection is made to the newly created socket port, in turn excuting an interactive shell for an attacker on the target machine.

 This instuction set will load the string '/bin/sh' onto the stack in reverse order, since the stack grows from high to low memory.